 Some of the exhibitions may appear to be unusually dark.
 This may be due to the presence of light-sensitive materials.
 Also, some of the older exhibitions are lit according to the standards in effect at the time they were created.

-The exhibition The Human Journey includes a number of features designed to enhance accessibility to the vision impaired.
+The exhibition The Human Animal includes a number of features designed to enhance accessibility to the vision impaired.
 There are a number of objects that can be touched, such as skeletons and skulls.
 There is also an audio guide available.

 The museum stairways have signs indicating the floors above and below.